Course Policies

 • Discussing your assignment design

 Design is a crucial part of the development process, and we expect you to create a design on your own.
-Two students who have already each completed their own design could compare and contrast approaches.
+Two students who have already each completed their own design could compare and contrast approaches at a high level.
 Both should cite this discussion.

 • Helping another student to debug